 In the Backup Wizard dialog set the SQL Server instance and select a database to backup.
 In type drop menu, select the option Full files or filegroups.
 Click the browse button (…) in Files and filegroup box.

-All scheduled activities will be shown by clicking the Schedules button in the View tab:
+All scheduled activities will be shown in Schedules tab in main application window.

 This approach is straight forward, but a downside is that is cannot be scheduled without creating a T-SQL script and scheduling it as a SQL Server Agent job.